Table of Contents

 13. Change accommodation in Bali

-We was happy to keep moving around because at the low Bali Accommodation prices, why would you not want to stay in a new room every couple of nights?
+We were happy to keep moving around because at the low Bali Accommodation prices, why would you not want to stay in a new room every couple of nights?
 It’s like a new mini holiday in Bali every couple of days without the high expenses.

 Top tip – Always pick accommodation in Bali with breakfast, this will save you a considerable amount of money in the long run.